LMI Blog

 Investment loans

-The cost of LMI will depend on a number of factors including the size of your deposit, the amount you’re looking to borrow and the purpose of the property (whether it’s an investment or not).
-But as a rule of thumb, the larger your loan size and the lower your deposit, the more you will pay.
+The cost of LMI depends on a range of factors, including your deposit size, the amount you’re looking to borrow, and the purpose of the property.
+Generally, the greater your loan amount or the lower your deposit, the more the premium will be.

 your-guide-to-low-deposit-home-loans